What Happens to Dogs in Cargo During Layovers — and Is It Safe?

 4. Acclimate Your Dog: Before the trip, acclimate your dog to the crate by allowing them to spend time inside it.
 This will help them feel more comfortable during air travel and layovers.

-What to Do If Your Dog Requires Special Care
+What to Do If Your Dog Needs Special Care During Travel

 In case your dog has special needs or requires extra care, consider the following: